am1tyadav/neural-network-raylib-c/README.md

-# MNIST in C

-## Neural Networks + Raylib
+# Neural Networks + Raylib + C

-MNIST Inference in pure C: A toy example app that lets you draw digits and predicts which number you drew using a neural network trained with TensorFlow.
+A toy example app that lets you draw digits and predicts which number you drew using a neural network trained with TensorFlow.
 The inference code uses my other toy project [ctensor](https://github.com/am1tyadav/ctensor)

+The dataset used for training is the popular MNIST dataset

 ![NN in Raylib](./assets/mnist_raylib.gif)